Selling Property in India: A Comprehensive Guide for NRIs

 We arranged valuation and buyer screening.

-Ensured buyer deducted correct TDS.
+Ensured the buyer deducted the correct TDS.

 Obtained Form 15CB & 15CA.